AxonIQ/reference-guide/axon-server/installation/local-installation/axon-server-ee.md

 ]
 ```

-The cluster configuration information depicts
+The cluster configuration information depicts:

 * The leader of the cluster
 * The contexts available within the cluster \(in this case "\_admin" and "default"\)